top of page

 1. Get the Best View of Shibuya Crossing

-Step into the organized chaos of Shibuya Crossing, where people navigate the world's busiest pedestrian intersection with a mix of determination, confusion, and occasionally engage in questionable high-concept photoshoots during the 47 seconds available to cross.
+Stepping into the organized chaos of Shibuya Crossing is one of the most unique things to do in Tokyo.
+Watch people navigating the world's busiest pedestrian intersection with a mix of determination, confusion, and occasionally engage in questionable high-concept photoshoots during the 47 seconds available to cross.
 This famous landmark is not only epic from the ground, it's also a fantastic sight from above.
 Find your perfect spot, grab a drink, and enjoy the views!

 noindex